jyablonski/jyablonski_praq/software_dev/helm.md

 # Helm

-Certainly!
 Helm is a package manager for Kubernetes applications.
 Helm charts are packages of pre-configured Kubernetes resources that can be easily deployed to a Kubernetes cluster.
 They provide a convenient way to define, install, and upgrade even the most complex Kubernetes applications.

 Here are the key components of Helm charts: